-Better known as table sugar- the type we would use in our tea and coffee and often added to most desserts.
+Although sucrose can be found naturally in fruits, veggies, and nuts, it’s better known as table sugar: the type we would use in our tea and coffee and often add to most desserts.
 Sucrose is made from glucose and fructose.
 It is first extracted from the sugar cane or sugar beet.

 Hang on – table sugar comes from a plant?
 So it must be somewhat healthy to eat right?

 Not necessarily.
 Without delving too deeply into the mind-boggling science behind sugars, sucrose is a complex sugar.
 It’s made up of two parts so it’s hard to digest.